openvinotoolkit/open_model_zoo/demos/object_detection_demo/cpp/README.md

 * Video as input support via OpenCV
 * Visualization of the resulting bounding boxes and text labels (from the labels file, see `-labels` option) or class number (if no file is provided)
-* OpenCV is used to draw resulting bounding boxes, labels, so you can copy paste this code without need to pull Inference Engine demos helpers to your app
+* OpenCV is used to draw resulting bounding boxes, labels
 * Demonstration of the Async API in action
 * Demonstration of multiple models architectures support (including pre- and postprocessing) in one application

 ## How It Works

-On startup, the application reads command-line parameters and loads a network to the Inference Engine.
+On startup, the application reads command-line parameters and loads a model to OpenVINO™ Runtime plugin.
 Upon getting a frame from the OpenCV VideoCapture it performs inference and displays the results.

 > **NOTE**: By default, Open Model Zoo demos expect input with BGR channels order.
 If you trained your model to work with RGB order, you need to manually rearrange the default channels order in the demo application or reconvert your model using the Model Optimizer tool with the `--reverse_input_channels` argument specified.
 For more information about the argument, refer to **When to Reverse Input Channels** section of [Converting a Model Using General Conversion Parameters](https://docs.openvino.ai/latest/openvino_docs_MO_DG_prepare_model_convert_model_Converting_Model.html#general-conversion-parameters).